xuchen8391sky/xuchen.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an algorithm expert at Alibaba Group, working on developing large-scale image-to-product searching system (i.e. Pailitao or 拍立淘) at Taobao.
+I am currently working at Alibaba Group, focusing on developing large-scale image-to-product searching system (i.e. Pailitao or 拍立淘) at Taobao.
 Pailitao has become one of the largest ranking/visual/multi-modal application scenarios in China, serving hundred of million customers.
-His research mainly focuses on trustworthy representation learning, information retrieval and knowledge transfer.
+My research mainly focuses on trustworthy representation learning, information retrieval and multi-modal large language models.
 Before taking the faculty job, I received the PhD degree from Shanghai Jiao Tong University (SJTU) in 2021.09.
 I also received the dual PhD degree from University of Technology, Sydney (UTS) in 2022.05.
-I have published 15+ top journal and conference papers, with 2000+ google scholar citations.
+I have published 15+ top journal and conference papers, with 2300+ google scholar citations.
 I have also been the PC members of top conferences including ICML, NeurIPS, ICLR, KDD and serves as the reviewer of top journals such as TPAMI, TNNLS, MLJ, TKDE.

 Research Interests
 ======
 **·** **Trustworthy Representation Learning:**  graph representation learning / self-supervised learning / pretraining
 **·** **Information Retrieval:**  ranking / recommendation / sequential modeling
-**·** **Knowledge Transfer:**  cross-domain knowledge transfer / vLLMs' knowledge transfer
+**·** **Multi-Modal Large Language Models:**  reasoning / acceleration / agents / applications

 Job Experience
 ======
+**·** **Team Leader** (May, 2025 -- Now)
+Manage a 12+ people group of Pailitao's *Multi-Modal Ranking, Relevance and Device Intelligence*
-**·** **Algorithm Expert** (May, 2024 -- Now)
+**·** **Algorithm Expert** (May, 2024 -- May, 2025)
 Taobao Pailitao, Alibaba Group
-Team Leader of a 10 people group, including directions of *User Preference Modeling*, *vLLM based Query-Doc Relevance Modeling* and *Lightweight vLLM Models*
 **·** **Senior Algorithm Engineer** (October, 2021 -- April, 2024)
 Taobao Pailitao, Alibaba Group
 **·** **Research Intern** (September, 2020 -- December, 2020)